integration-it-com/functiondocumentation/README.md

 In-Process to Isolated migration:
 [Migration guide](https://learn.microsoft.com/en-us/azure/azure-functions/migrate-dotnet-to-isolated-model?tabs=net8)

+### Creation

+Use either the Portal, Visual Studio, Visual Studio Code, Core Tools (Function App) CLI or something else to create a Function App

+Core Tools CLI command:

+`func init`

+Add a new Function to the newly created Function App by any means.

+Core Tools CLI command:

+`func new`

 ### Triggers / Bindings

 Triggers are used to run a Function.
 Must have 1.

 Bindings can be input or output and are used to connect to other resources.
 Are provided as parameters in the Function.

 [Triggers and Bindings](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings)